 You generally won’t be able to receive reimbursement at the automobile allowance rates, as these account for the cost of owning a vehicle.
 Make sure you keep a record of all of your work-related expenses, as most employers will require receipts or invoices.

 Records you need to keep for your vehicle alloance

 If you are claiming a vehicle allowance from your employer, they will inform you of their requirements and rules - but in short, you will need to show your employer that you drove the kilometres you’re claiming reimbursement for.
 Common ways of keeping records of your business driving are through an automatic logbook mobile application, physical records or spreadsheets of work-related trips.

 For any business-related trip, you’ll most likely need to note the following:

 - Number of kilometres driven

 Easiest ways to keep a record of your trips

 A majority of Canadian firms rely on the pen and paper method - manually recording each trip detail.
 However, if you’d like to save some time and make sure you don’t forget to write down any trips you should be reimbursed for, we recommend finding a mileage tracking app.

 Apps can track your mileage automatically, logging all the needed details for you.
 You’ll be able to provide your employer with consistent and correct records of your driving.

-Will your automobile allowance be taxed?
+Will your employee mileage reimbursement be taxed?